tmihara-nitech/report-checker/README.md

 ## Report checker

-This is a report checker site for NITECH students.
+This is a report checker site